|

 drawback to this design in the 10" driver bottoms out easily at low power.

-Explosions and car crashes cause the drive to pop badly.
-My theory
+Explosions and car crashes cause the drive to "pop" badly.

 30 Hz tuning doesn't help.
 Any content below 30 Hz will drastically